davidsusu/tree-printer/README.md

 Any node whose `isPlaceholder()` method returns `true` is considered a placeholder.
 `hu.webarticum.treeprinter.PlaceholderNode` is a built-in placeholder, it's empty and undecorable too.

+## Future plans

+There are various ideas in the backlog that are planned to be implemented in the next versions, such as:

+- ANSI output support
+- More `TreePrinter` implementations
+- More flexible alignment settings
+- Improved `TraditionalTreePrinter`
+- and more